coderesolution/OnscrollDetection.js/README.md

 -   Trigger callbacks on specific events.
 -   Supports both vertical and horizontal directions with the ability to reverse.
 -   Control animation through specific px values, from and to attributes, modify scroll speed, or automatically calculate parallax based on parent.
--   Create custom animations such as rotation, skewing, color changes, and more.
+-   Create custom animations such as rotation, skewing, colour changes, and more.
 -   Target specific screen sizes for adaptive animations.
 -   Built-in debugging mode.
 -   Lightweight, even with dependencies (~2.19Kb gzipped).